 Spartanburg has a population of 37,000, making it the 12th largest city in the state by population.
 It is a major transportation hub of its own, being close to I-85 and I-26.
 A lot of manufacturing takes place here, including industrial equipment, plastic injection molding, and concrete.
 There’s also a thriving automotive industry, thanks to Milliken & Company, which has been around since the early 1900s.

 Sumter is found relatively in the center of the state and is home to around 41,000 people.
-There are a large number of parks and nature is one of the top attractions.
+There are many parks and nature is one of the top attractions.
 There are plenty of outdoor activities that bring people in from other areas of the state.
 Manufacturing is amongst the top industries, and the government is also focused on historic preservation.